BaAmadoCamunas/cybersecurity/network-security/README.md

-# Phishing Analysis
+# Network Security

-This section focuses on investigating phishing attacks through email analysis, link inspection and threat intelligence techniques.
+This section contains network-based security investigations focused on traffic analysis and intrusion detection.

 ## Overview

-The goal of this section is to simulate real SOC phishing investigations, identifying malicious emails and extracting indicators of compromise (IOCs).
+The goal is to understand how malicious activity appears in network traffic and how SOC analysts detect anomalies using network tools.

 Topics may include:
-- Email header analysis
+- Packet analysis (Wireshark)
-- Malicious URL investigation
+- Network traffic inspection
-- IOC extraction and enrichment
+- IDS concepts and detection
-- Phishing campaign analysis
+- Network anomaly detection

 ## Status

 Work in progress.
 Write-ups will be added as they are completed.